The state of Missouri provides several veteran benefits. This page explains those benefits.

 Missouri has seven veterans homes located in Cameron, Cape Girardeau, Mexico, Mt.
 Vernon, St. James, St. Louis, and Warrensburg.

 To be eligible for admission, a veteran must have lived in Missouri for 180 days, require skilled nursing care and have an other than dishonorable discharge.

 Reserve pay is exempt from income tax.
 For 2022, up to 60% of reserve pay is exempt, this will increase to 100% by 2024.

 Property Tax Credits

-Missouri Veterans receive five-point preference when testing for any position with the state, with a ten point preference for a service-connected disabled veteran.
-Spouses of eligible veterans can also qualify for Veterans Preference for State testing.
+Missouri Veterans get a five point preference when testing for any state employment position, with a ten point preference for a service-connected disabled veteran.
+Spouses of eligible veterans may also qualify.

 State Veterans Cemeteries